daattali/beautiful-jekyll/_posts/2018-9-10-bad-design.md

 ![Bad Design (personalize and new window)](https://raw.githubusercontent.com/samzgrunebaum/samzgrunebaum.github.io/master/_posts/Screen%20Shot%202018-09-10%20at%208.47.11%20PM.png)

+  A better design for this page would clearly state when the page is usable and when it is not.
+If it was going to display outdated information, it would include some kind of message that the information may not be exactly current.
+Otherwise, it would display accurate, current information.
 Another way to improve this page would be to liven up the aesthetic design and fill more of the space with useful links and information.